Step-by-Step Redis Cluster Slot Migration Guide

 redis-cli -h <affected-node> -p <port> CLUSTER SET-CONFIG-EPOCH <new-epoch>

-cluster-node-timeout 15000(minimum for production; prevents premature failover during high-latencyMIGRATEoperations)cluster-require-full-coverage no(ensures the cluster continues serving unaffected slots if a migration temporarily blocks a subset)cluster-migration-barrier 1(maintains replica availability during master slot transfers)
+cluster-node-timeout 15000— prevents premature failover during high-latencyMIGRATEoperationscluster-require-full-coverage no— allows the cluster to continue serving unaffected slots if a migration temporarily blocks a subsetcluster-migration-barrier 1— maintains replica availability during master slot transfers

 Orchestrating the Slot Handoff

-Slot migration is governed by three cluster states: MIGRATING (source), IMPORTING (target), and STABLE (post-handoff).
+Slot migration is governed by three cluster states: MIGRATING (source), IMPORTING (target), and the post-handoff stable state.
 The redis-cli --cluster reshard utility automates the underlying CLUSTER SETSLOT and MIGRATE commands.

 redis-cli --cluster reshard <target-host>:<target-port> \